inventorykpisanalyticsstrategy

 Per-SKU vs. Overall Turnover

 Overall turnover hides individual performance.
-Calculate per SKU:
+Always calculate per SKU:

 SKU Annual Sales Avg Inventory Turnover